Showing posts with label Table Top Battles 2nd Edition. Show all posts

 Both sides were relatively equal and it was a hard fought battle therefore:

-* If the French hold one village and they hold the road to Maastricht behind Wilre by the end of the of Game-Turn 8 it is a win for the French
+* If the French hold one village and they hold the road to Maastricht behind Wilre by the end of Game-Turn 8 it is a win for the French

 * If the French only hold one of the above villages at the end of Game-Turn 8, the game is a Draw.